Takshil-Kunadia/notion2wp/README.md

 ## Getting Started

-Follow these steps to connect Notion2WP to your Notion workspace:
+Follow these steps to connect Sync Content From Notion to your Notion workspace:

 ### Step 1: Create a Notion Internal Integration